sachinkumar579/csv-to-rest-api-writer/README.md

 Uses SpringBatch framework to read contents from a CSV file and then use that data to make a REST API call

 Dependencies added
-- Spring boot batch started
+- Spring boot batch starter
-- Apache client for making HTTP calls
+- Http client for making HTTP calls
-- hsqldb in memory DB because the framework needs a default datasource
+- hsqldb DB because the framework needs a default datasource

 Build tool - Gradle